-To pick right set of mobile devices for testing, A1QA team collects statistics of the device usage worldwide (using Google Analytics) and assembles the device matrix.
+To pick the right set of mobile devices for testing, a1qa team collects statistics of the device usage worldwide (using Google Analytics) and assembles the device matrix.
 The selected approach is very flexible: once additional coverage is needed, additional devices can be added.

-A1QA has implemented flexible test automation solution that covers 95% of checks without any tool limitations and easily maintains the scripts in case of product changes.
+a1qa has implemented a flexible test automation solution that covers 95% of checks without any tool limitations and easily maintains the scripts in case of product changes.
 It helps to save up to 40% of manual testers’ efforts during regression testing, as well as providing results faster for critical features.
-The solution implementation has reduced costs of testing.
+The solution implementation has reduced the costs of testing.

 Mobile apps are integrated with Google/Apple Maps, Foursquare, HealthKit, Google Fit, Apple Watch, such applications as Calm and Headspace.